Kaushalya/kaushalya.github.io/about.md

 ## Kaushalya Madhawa
 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

 I'm a research engineer at [Lily MedTech Inc.](https://www.lilymedtech.com/company/), a medical AI startup based in Tokyo.
+I'm working on research and development of computer vision techniques for a novel ultrasound computed tomography (USCT) device.

 I obtained a PhD in computer science majoring artificial intelligence from Tokyo Institute of Technology in 2021.